dipdup-io/dipdup/CONTRIBUTING.md

 ## Security

-- GitHub alerts about dependencies that contain vulnerabilities MUST be investigated and resolved as soon as possible.
+- GitHub Dependabot alerts about vulnerable dependencies MUST be investigated and resolved as soon as possible.
 - Security-related bugfixes MUST be mentioned in the changelog under the "Security" section.

 ## Privacy

 - Crash reporting MUST be opt-in (disabled by default) both in config and project templates.
-- Sentry events and crash reports MUST NOT contain any sensitive information (IP addresses, hostnames, etc.)
+- Sentry events and crash reports MUST NOT contain any sensitive information (IP addresses, passwords, etc.)
 - DipDup SHOULD NOT perform network requests to APIs not defined in config as datasources.
 Current exceptions: GitHub.

 ## Docker images

 - DipDup dockerfiles use autogenerated `requirements.txt` files.
-Maintainers MUST run `make update` script on every change in dependencies.
+Maintainers MUST keep them up to date (run `make update` shortcut when needed).
 - Docker images for stable releases MUST be published on Docker Hub.
-They MAY also be published on GHCR.
+They also SHOULD be published on GitHub Container Registry (GHCR).
 - Maintainers MAY publish arbitrary images on GHCR and remove them when not needed.

 ## Installer